sphinx-doc/sphinx/doc/latex.rst

 .. highlight:: latex

-If the size of the ``'preamble'`` contents becomes inconvenient, one may move all needed macros into some file :file:`mystyle.tex` of the project source repertory, and get LaTeX to import it at run time::
+If the size of the ``'preamble'`` contents becomes inconvenient, one may move all needed macros into some file :file:`mystyle.tex.txt` of the project source repertory, and get LaTeX to import it at run time::

    'preamble': r'\input{mystyle.tex.txt}',